 4. You and your staff should be well-versed in Chinese etiquette

-* Always maintain a respectful demeanor, with a smile on your face and head very slightly bowed.
+- Always maintain a respectful demeanour, with a smile on your face and head very slightly bowed.

 5. Learn some basic Chinese phrases

 Chinese customers do not expect foreign shopkeepers to be fluent in Chinese, all the more reason that some polite small talk and the odd compliment in their mother tongue would go further than you think.
 To them this is an unmistakable sign of respect that they command, and they are likely to reward you at the cash register.

 Learn these basic phrases: